 When you spend as much time saving lives and witnessing traumatic injuries as my dad does while working in the Emergency Room, I refuse to believe that your cortisone levels and emotional wellbeing are not permanently affected by your work.
 But even if you (like me) are dealing with a less intense, but still toxic work environment, it can be extremely difficult to motivate yourself to get out of bed and go to work everyday from now until you’re sixty-five if you don’t have any sort of organized concept in mind about what you are working to accomplish.

 While it goes without saying that virtually all of us have bills to pay, debt to pay off, and potentially children to provide for, it is important to invest at least a small portion of your income in yourself.
 If you don’t currently have a dream vacation or passion project tugging at your heartstrings, this is the time to save up!
 But if you’re reading this, chances are you have a strong case of wanderlust and live your dreams vicariously through your Pinterest boards.
 Take some time and find something you can look forward to: maybe it’s taking a week-long getaway, starting a class in a subject that interests you, or leaving the workforce altogether to go off the grid.
-Knowing that you are spending those forty hours each week working towards something amazing will energize you (almost) as much as your coffee!
+Knowing that you are spending those forty hours each week working towards something amazing will energize you more than coffee!

 Invest in Experiences AND Items that Enhance Them

 If you’re familiar with wanderlust culture at all, you are probably familiar with the concept that it is better to spend your money on experiences than material possessions.
 While this is true to an extent, this mindset has led me to embark on adventures without the proper supplies, pursue new hobbies without the proper equipment, and ultimately sacrifice some quality of the experience I paid for because I failed to invest in the material items that help make it happen.